Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Event details:

-18 May 2025Silang Monas Street 10110, JakartaSince both icons function as labels for the information next to them, we can use alternative text “Date: ” for the calendar icon and “Address: ” for the address pin icon.
+May 18, 2025Jl.
+Silang Monas 10110 JakartaSince both icons function as labels for the information next to them, we can use alternative text “Date: ” for the calendar icon and “Address: ” for the location pin icon.

 -

-BJ Habibie’s Achievements in Aviation Technology
+BJ Habibie’s Role in Aviation Technology

 -

-3. Functional images
+3. Functional Images

 Characteristics of functional images: